-I didn’t know when or how it happened, but suddenly I was a frenzied mom looking toward the holiday season with dread.
+I didn’t know when or how it happened.
+Suddenly I was a frenzied mom looking toward the holiday season with dread.
 More things to do.
 More places to go.
 Less time to rest or even enjoy my family.
-So I made changes – some big and some small – so I could love the Christmas season again.
+So I made changes – some big and some small – so I could enjoy the holidays again.
 I’m still a work in progress, and this year’s change includes spending time EARLIER on prepping and planning so I can downshift and just enjoy the ride from Thanksgiving to New Year’s.

 This post contains affiliate links – we earn a small commission if you purchase through our links, and we appreciate your support.

 I distinctly remember the October day a few years ago when I thought ahead to the next couple months and wished Christmas would just be over already.
 The thought of shopping, decorating, cooking and hosting on top of my busy day-to-day stuff felt suffocating.

 I’ve always loved Christmas.
 My birthday is Dec.
 26. For my entire life, Christmas has been a two-day festival of family and celebrations.
 I love Advent and the Christmas Eve service at church.
 Stockings and Christmas morning cinnamon rolls.
 My friends’ annual Thanxmas gathering.
 Evenings on the couch with a fire and a Christmas movie.
 (I’m not a re-watcher, but I love to watch Elf and Love Actually every year – they somehow never get old.)